6th annual Engagement and Retention Report

 Learn more about the Achievers approach to flexibility, allowing employees to choose from one of four work-style personas

 Flexibility means different things to different people, which means that leaders across every industry and geography must investigate and define what it means for their specific workforce.
-There is no one-size-fits-all approach, but by learning from research and best practices, organizations can create a work environment that supports the success of every employee.
+There is no one-size-fits-all approach, but by learning from research and best practices, organisations can create a work environment that supports the success of every employee.